AditiMishra2003/loan-prediction-app/README.md

 # 🏦 Loan Prediction App

 A Machine Learning-powered web application built with **Streamlit** that predicts whether a loan will be approved or not based on user inputs.
-The model is trained on historical loan application data using logistic regression.
+The model is trained on historical loan application data using SVM.

 🔗 [Live Demo](https://loan-prediction-app-jfpyxgadua4y5pxwqjtl9g.streamlit.app/) <!-- (update with your actual Streamlit Cloud link) -->